 Gather supplies for the train and head for our farewell dinner in the notorious District 1 of Ho Chi Minh City – The original Saigon

 Our first major train journey, the relatively short trip from Saigon to Nha Trang, in our 4 berth private cabins

-Overnight on the HCMC – Nhra Trang train
+Overnight on the HCMC – Nha Trang train

-Morning arrival in Nha Trang – where we have early check-in into our hotel, so will have some time to relax and freshen up before heading out for the day.
+Morning arrival in Nha Trang – have an early check-in into our hotel, so will have some time to relax and freshen up before heading out for the day.